mementum/backtrader.blog/docs/posts/2015-11-20-commission-schemes-subclassing/commission-schemes-subclassing.rst

 .. post:: Nov 20, 2015
    :author: mementum
    :image: 1
+   :excerpt: 2

-The commission schemes implementation was reworked not so long ago and the basics were outlined in :ref:`commission-schemes-extended`.
-The most important part of the rework involved:
+The commission schemes implementation was reworked not so long ago.
+The most important: part of the rework involved:

-  - Retaining the original ``CommissionInfo`` class and behavior
+  - Retaining the original `CommissionInfo` class and behavior

   - Opening the door for easy creation of user defined commissions

   - Making the format xx% the default for new commission schemes instead of 0.xx (just a matter of taste), keeping the behavior configurable

+The basics were outlined in :ref:`commission-schemes-extended`.

 .. note:: See below he docstring of ``CommInfoBase`` for parameters reference